-The current state of scientific knowledge cannot yet support inference of a causal or consistent 25 relationship between aircraft noise exposure and nonauditory health consequences for 26

-- exposed residents.
-The large-scale Hypertension and Exposure to Noise Near Airports Study - 2 (Jarup et al., 2008) and the recent studies by Hansell et al. (2013) and Correia et al. (2013) offer - indications, but it is not yet possible to establish a quantitative cause and effect based on the - 4 currently available scientific evidence.
-These summary conclusions are supported by extensive - 5 reviews of recent literature conducted by several groups (Federal Interagency Committee on - 6 Aviation Noise, 2018; Basner et al., 2017).
-Therefore, nonauditory health effects are not - 7 discussed further in this analysis.
+The current state of scientific knowledge cannot yet support inference of a causal or consistent relationship between aircraft noise exposure and nonauditory health consequences for exposed residents.
+The large-scale Hypertension and Exposure to Noise Near Airports Study (Jarup et al., 2008) and the recent studies by Hansell et al. (2013) and Correia et al. (2013) offer indications, but it is not yet possible to establish a quantitative cause and effect based on the currently available scientific evidence.
+These summary conclusions are supported by extensive reviews of recent literature conducted by several groups (Federal Interagency Committee on Aviation Noise, 2018; Basner et al., 2017).
+Therefore, nonauditory health effects are not discussed further in this analysis.

-8 3.3.1.1.8 Structural Damage
+3.3.1.1.8 Structural Damage

-- 9 In general, structural damage is possible only for non-impulsive sounds that last more than - 10 1 second at an unweighted sound level greater than 130 dB (Committee on Hearing, - Bioacoustics and Biomechanics, 1977).
-Noise at this intensity and duration does not typically - occur anywhere except on the flightline immediately adjacent to aircraft.
-Sonic booms are - impulsive sounds that are associated with an increased risk of structural damage at - overpressures greater than 4 pounds per square foot.
-Supersonic operations over land at - altitudes greater than 30,000 feet above MSL, such as would occur under the Preferred - Alternative, do not generate sonic booms of sufficient intensity to pose a risk to structures. - 17 Because the risk to structures associated with proposed aircraft operations is uniformly - minimal, the potential for structural damage due to noise is not discussed further in this - 19 analysis.
+In general, structural damage is possible only for non-impulsive sounds that last more than 1 second at an unweighted sound level greater than 130 dB (Committee on Hearing, Bioacoustics and Biomechanics, 1977).
+Noise at this intensity and duration does not typically occur anywhere except on the flightline immediately adjacent to aircraft.
+Sonic booms are impulsive sounds that are associated with an increased risk of structural damage at overpressures greater than 4 pounds per square foot.
+Supersonic operations over land at altitudes greater than 30,000 feet above MSL, such as would occur under the Preferred Alternative, do not generate sonic booms of sufficient intensity to pose a risk to structures.
+Because the risk to structures associated with proposed aircraft operations is uniformly minimal, the potential for structural damage due to noise is not discussed further in this analysis.

-20 3.3.1.2 Airspace
+3.3.1.2 Airspace

-21 3.3.1.2.1 Subsonic
+3.3.1.2.1 Subsonic

-- 22 The MR NMAP computer model was used to calculate L{dnmr} and DNL values for each modeled - 23 airspace unit and MTR.
-Results reflect summed noise contributions from multiple airspace - units, where units overlap.
-For airspace environments where noise levels are calculated to be - less than 45 dB L{dnmr}, the noise levels are stated as "<45."
-Time-averaged outdoor sound levels - less than 45 dB L{dnmr} are substantially less than any currently accepted guidelines for aircraft - 27 noise land use compatibility.
-As discussed under land use, most of the guidelines for the - acceptability of aircraft noise are on the order of 65 dB and greater.
+The MR_NMAP computer model was used to calculate L{dnmr} and DNL values for each modeled airspace unit and MTR.
+Results reflect summed noise contributions from multiple airspace units, where units overlap.
+For airspace environments where noise levels are calculated to be less than L{dnmr} 45 dB, the noise levels are stated as "<45."
+Time-averaged outdoor sound levels less than L{dnmr} 45 dB are substantially less than any currently accepted guidelines for aircraft noise land use compatibility.
+As discussed under land use, most of the guidelines for the acceptability of aircraft noise are on the order of 65 dB and greater.

-29 3.3.1.2.2 Supersonic
+3.3.1.2.2 Supersonic

-- 30 Aircraft exceeding the speed of sound create a sonic boom, but the sonic boom does not always - 31 reach the ground.
-In a typical atmospheric profile, sonic booms travelling downwards - 32 propagate through increasingly dense layers of air and are bent upward.
-Sonic booms - 33 generated at high altitudes (e.g., 30,000 MSL) often do not reach the ground and, if they do - reach the ground, have diminished in intensity such that they pose minimal risk of structural - damage.
-Modeling of supersonic flight activity was conducted using the algorithms contained in - the BOOMAP computer model, as adjusted to account for supersonic floor altitude.
-This EIS - 37 assesses the maximum CDNL levels in applicable airspace against land use compatibility - thresholds applicable to supersonic noise.
+Aircraft exceeding the speed of sound create a sonic boom, but the sonic boom does not always reach the ground.
+In a typical atmospheric profile, sonic booms travelling downwards propagate through increasingly dense layers of air and are bent upward.
+Sonic booms generated at high altitudes (e.g., 30,000 MSL) often do not reach the ground and, if they do reach the ground, have diminished in intensity such that they pose minimal risk of structural damage.
+Modeling of supersonic flight activity was conducted using the algorithms contained in the BOOMAP computer model, as adjusted to account for supersonic floor altitude.
+This EIS assesses the maximum CDNL levels in applicable airspace against land use compatibility thresholds applicable to supersonic noise.